 The Fernald Environmental Management Project (FEMP), located approximately 20 miles northwest of downtown Cincinnati, Ohio, once produced pure uranium metal products used in various U.S. defense programs.
 Construction began in 1951 in the midst of the Cold War era.
 Production operations started in 1953 and were suspended in July 1989.
 FEMP was originally called the Feed Materials Production Center (FMPC) because it produced "feed" in the form of purified uranium metal for use by other DOE sites that made nuclear weapons.
 The site was designed as a large-scale, integrated facility capable of converting uranium ore and recycled material into uranium metal through a series of chemical and metallurgical conversions.
 These activities resulted in contamination with radioactive wastes that include uranium tailings emitting radon gas, thorium, and radium, as well as other hazardous materials such as heavy metals, barium, and asbestos.
 In November 1989, the site was added to the Superfund National Priority List, which requires site cleanup and remediation activities.
 Production activities officially ended in June 1991.
-Fernald, managed by Fluor Daniel Fernald since December 1992 is now engaged in an environmental cleanup program to address concerns associated with the former production mission.
+Fernald, managed by Fluor Daniel Fernald since December 1992, is now engaged in an environmental cleanup program to address concerns associated with the former production mission.

-The Fernald Work Force - 1997
+The Fernald Work Force - 1998

-A total of 2,106 Fernald employees were included in epidemiologic surveillance in 1997, 159 fewer workers than were present in 1996.
-The age and gender distribution of the 1997 work force is shown in Figure 1.
-There were 642 (30%) women and 1,464 (70%) men in the work force.
-The average age of male Fernald workers was 42 years and 38 years for females.
+A total of 2,126 Fernald employees were included in epidemiologic surveillance in 1998, an increase of 20 workers from 1997.
+The gender and age distribution of the 1998 work force is shown in Figure 1.
+There were 676 (32%) women and 1,450 (68%) men in the work force.
+The average age of male Fernald workers was 42 years and 39 years for females.

 The majority (88 percent) of the workers was White, 10 percent were African Americans, and the remaining 2 percent were Asians, Hispanics, and Native Americans.

-Individual job titles reported by Fernald were grouped together into job categories.
+The distribution of workers by job category and gender is shown in Figure 2.
+As reported by Fernald, individual job titles were grouped together into job categories.
 This is because there were either too few workers or health events within a particular job title, thereby limiting the type of analyses that could be conducted.
-The distribution of workers by gender and job category is shown in Figure 2.
-Men and women were not distributed equally among the various occupational groups.
-Fifty-nine percent of the men were classified as white collar workers compared with 44 percent of the female work force.
-We noted the largest gender differences in the Clerical and Craft and Repair groups, with women primarily in the former group and men primarily in the latter group.
+Men and women were not distributed equally among the various job categories.
+Fifty-nine percent of the men were classified as white-collar workers compared with 43 percent of the female work force.
+Approximately one-third (34 percent) of females were clerical workers.
+The largest percentages of male workers were Professional employees (16 percent) or classified as Engineering, Scientific, and Health Care workers (22 percent).